People diagnosed with breast cancer have many unique sources of stress.

 Many people diagnosed with breast cancer expand and strengthen their emotional support systems by joining a breast cancer support group.

 Learn more about support groups.

 Breast cancer survivors can benefit from social support.
-Whether it's informal support from family and friends, or more formal support from group or individual therapy, social support can improve your quality of life [15,121].
+Whether it's informal support from family and friends, or more formal support from group or individual therapy, social support can improve your quality of life [17,127].

 Learn more about the benefits of social support.

 Learn more about quality of life during breast cancer treatment and quality of life after breast cancer treatment.

 Some people prefer one-on-one counseling.
 Others prefer counseling in a group setting.

 Mental health counseling may combine techniques such as coping skills training and relaxation exercises to help reduce stress.